User Manual

 - Install the packages using the following commands:

-The LuCI package is optional but provides a graphical interface for configuration and monitoring via the router's web UI.opkg install orphe_agent_1.0.0-beta.1_ARCHITECTURE.ipk opkg install luci-app-orphe-agent_1.0.0-beta.1.ipk
+The LuCI package is optional but provides a graphical interface for configuration and monitoring via the router's web UI.opkg install orphe_agent_1.0.2_ARCHITECTURE.ipk opkg install luci-app-orphe-agent_1.0.2.ipk

 Example